By Tom Burden

 Another way to increase the life of your bearings is to replace your wheels with a larger size, and reduce the rpm of the bearings.
 Many small trailers are equipped with tiny wheels (480 x 8 is a common size).
 When replacing a set of wheels, consider going up one size, if your fenders will allow the increase in diameter.
 Replacing the 480 x 8 wheels with 570 x 8 is a reasonable upgrade, for example.

 How to replace them: This is a messy job, but replacing the bearings is much cheaper than replacing the hubs.
 It requires jacking up one side of the trailer, removing the dust cap which protects the bearings from road dirt, removing a large cotter pin, removing a large axle nut, and pulling apart the bearings and hub.
 After cleaning off the old grease and inspecting the bearings, you replace the seal and inner bearing, the hub and wheel, the outer bearing, and the nut.
 After adjustment of the axle nut (not too tight, so the bearings bind, but tight enough to remove side-to-side play), replace the cotter pin and dust cap.
+The video below shows how to determine what size bearings your trailer needs.

 When on the road: Take a moment to check the wheel hubs each time you stop for gas.
 If the outside of the hub feels hotter than normal, the bearings should be inspected before resuming your journey.
 Removing a wheel at a gas station or rest area is much easier (and safer) than beside a freeway with cars whizzing past at 65 mph.